 - The landscape of rural campuses can vary widely.
-A rural campus in Ohio, for example, will be much different from a rural campus in Alaska.
+For example, a rural campus in Ohio will be much different from a rural campus in Alaska.

 - Suburbs often combine some of the best features of urban and rural areas.

-- Suburban campuses usually offer access to nearby cities and to outdoor activities.
+- Suburban campuses usually offer access to nearby cities and outdoor activities.

 - Suburban colleges are frequently self-contained, which can create a strong sense of community.

-- Suburban colleges often have connections to the towns where they are located.
+- Suburban colleges often have connections to the towns in which they’re located.
 This can provide opportunities such as jobs and entertainment.

 - Public transportation may be available in addition to a college’s transportation options.